mtm20176/add-coder-users/README.md

 - The `user-import` csv(s) should live in the directory specified by the `.env`'s `INPUT_FOLDER` value
   - It's recommended that you append a timestamp of some sort to the end of the `csv`'s filename to make note of the date the import was done
 - This script adds every member to the default organization, additional organization membership is not currently supported
+- This script sets the tempPassword to the value provided in the CSV, but the user is prompted to reset their password automatically the first time they log in